colonel0x/Bank-Project-by-OOP/README.md

 - Do **not** attempt to compile this project using g++ or other non-MSVC compilers.
 - Make sure all header files are **inside the project folder** or a subfolder included in the project.
 - After pasting `Main.cpp` and header files, **build and run the program in Visual Studio 2022**.

+## Login
+- To Login use
+- Username: Admin
+- Password: 12345